TheRetroMike/Retro-Mike-Mining-Tools/README.md

 - Api Secret - API Secret Key you can get from your account settings on the exchange
 - Passphrase - Some exchanges, like Kucoin, also require a passphrase in addition to your API Keys
 - Auto Move To Trading Account - For exchanges that have a main and trading account, like Kucoin, setting this on will auto move your assets from your main account into your trading account prior to executing the auto exchanging
+- Auto Withdrawl - Enables / Disables the auto withdrawl feature.
+This is dependent on the Enabled flag also being set.
+- Auto Withdrawl Address - Address to auto withdraw to
+- Withdrawl Coin - Coin on the exchange to auto withdraw
+- Auto Withdrawl Min - Minimum amount need to auto withdraw selected coin
+- Withdrawl Fee - Fee amount to deduct from the withdrawl amount.
+This is needed for some exchanges.
+- Enabled - Enables the auto exchanging feature.

+### Auto Withdrawls
+The system can auto withdraw your wallet balance to a defined wallet address once a threshold is met.
+This is supported by most exchanges.
+Most exchanges will auto-detect the fee, but for some exchanges, you may need to indicate the withdrawl fee

+Notes:
+- TradeOgre's API doesn't support auto-withdrawls at this time.
+- Kucoin requires IP Whitelist setup in order to auto withdrawl
+- CoinEx requires the withdrawl address to be whitelisted in the API section of your profile

 ## Hive OS Installer
 Install Video / Walkthrough: https://youtu.be/A3J7Ax6jtlk